Children and family law

 Australian law does not require that a child spends equal amounts of time with each parent.
 The Federal Circuit and Family Court of Australia will make parenting orders based on whether it is reasonably practicable and in the child’s best interests to spend equal time with each parent.

 If it is not reasonable or best for the child to spend equal time with each parent, then the Court will consider whether the child should live with one parent and spend “substantial and significant” time with the other parent.

 The Court will only order less than substantial and significant time with one parent if it is in the child’s best interests.
 It is very rare for the Court to order that the child have no contact with one of their parents.
-Even in cases involving family violence, the Court will likely order that the child should have some contact with the parent.
+Even in cases involving domestic or family violence, the Court will likely order that the child should have some contact with the parent.
 In that scenario, in person visits may need to be supervised by a social worker or other trusted adult.
 If visits are not in the child’s best interest, the Court may still order contact via letter or telephone.

-The considerations for deciding a parenting arrangement
+The considerations for deciding parenting arrangements

 From a legal perspective, a child under the age of eighteen does not have a deciding vote in their parenting arrangements.
 Either their parents, or the Courts, will decide what is in the child’s best interests.